 Trait and Organism Gene symbol Phenotype

 Eye colour in Drosophila w/w White

-W°/w° Apricot
+Wa/wa Apricot

-W ^{ch} /W ^{ch} Cherry
+W ^{ch} /w ^{ch} Cherry

-W {pl} / {pl} Blood
+W ^{si} / ^{bi} Blood

 W"/W" Wine

-W+5/W+5 Stellenbusch wild type
+W/w Stellenbusch wild type

-Blood group in human beings 1^/1^ A
+Blood group in human beings I^/I^ A

-1 ^A /1° A
+I^/I° A

-B/ B В

-1 ^B /1° В .
+^B / ^B В

+8 / ° В

-I^/IB AB
+^/ ^B AB

-10/10 0
+I°/I° 0

+Seed storage protein in wheat Glu-A1a HMW subunit 1

+Glu-A1b HMW subunit 2

+Glu-A1c null

-LINKAGE AND CROSSING OVER
+❖ LINKAGE AND CROSSING OVER

-1. Only those genes that are located on different chromosomes normally show the independent assortment.
-Mendel was lucky in many ways that the seven pairs of contrasting characters he studied in the pea plant, were present on seven different chromosomes of pea.
-That is why he was able to get the expected 9:3:3:1 ratio in the dihybrid F, progeny.

-- 2. Linkage is the phenomenon of inheritance of genes together and to retain their parental combination even in the offspring . - 3.
+- 1. Only those genes that are located on different chromosomes normally show the independent assortment.
+Mendel was lucky in many ways that the seven pairs of contrasting characters he studied in the pea plant were present on seven different chromosomes of pea.
+That is why he was able to get the expected 9:3:3:1 ratio in the di-hybrid F2 progeny. - 2.
+Linkage is the phenomenon of inheritance of physically linked genes together and to retain their parental combination even in the offspring. - 3.
 Genes (alleles) present on the same chromosome normally do not show independent segregation because they are physically linked together (called as linked genes) - 4.
 The characters controlled by linked genes are known as linked characters - 5.
-Crossing over is a process of interchange of chromosomal segments between non-sister chromatids (closely present) of a homologous pair of chromosomes . - 6.
-The analysis of the frequency of recombination between two genes allows the estimation of relative distance between them on a chromosome.
-The recombination frequency is measured by analysing the number of different phenotypes (original parental types versus the novel recombinant types) in the segregating populations originating from a single heterozygous individual.
+Crossing over is a process of intersection of chromosomal segments between non-sister chromatids (closely present) of a homologous pair of chromosomes.